DiegoRM7/Dojos-and-Ninjas/README.md

         Using CRUD, we run queries to create(insert), read(select), update(update), and/or delete(delete) data in the database tables.
     </li>
     <li>
-        All the interactions between the dabase is then shown respectively onto the pages/application as you enter inputs and explore it.
+        All the interactions between the database is then shown respectively onto the pages/application as you enter inputs and explore it.
     </li>
 </ul>